Target indicator

 The three code words were initially chosen by asking three Bomber Command personnel in the operations room where they came from.
 One was from Newhaven, England, one from Parramatta, Australia, and one from Wanganui, New Zealand.

 Oboe was usually carried by Pathfinder de Havilland Mosquitoes.

 History

 The first TIs were converted 4,000 lb "cookie" bomb casings filled with red pyrotechnic, benzole, rubber and phosphorus.
-These were nicknamed "pink pansies" and were used for the first time on the night of 10/11 September 1942 against Dusseldorf.
+These were nicknamed "pink pansies" and were used for the first time on the night of 10/11 September 1942 against Düsseldorf.